 Whenever a major tournament rolls around, people tend to revisit old predictions and laugh.
-When it comes to the BBC’s suggested England XI for Euro 2020, though, there’s as much good as bad.
+But when it comes to the BBC’s suggested England XI for Euro 2020, there’s as much good as bad.

 Back in March 2015, the Beeb had a go at naming England’s future squad before the 2016 edition of the Euros had even got underway.

 Players from Liverpool, Tottenham and Manchester United featured in the XI, and many of those selected are near-certainties to make the

 2020 2021 squad if fit.
 Many is not all, though.

 “Is it too much of a punt to call Dele Alli into the squad?” asked one BBC Sport reader at the time, when the Tottenham midfielder was yet to make his debut for Spurs or for his country.

 Turns out it wasn’t a punt at all, given the former MK Dons man’s inclusion in the 2018 World Cup squad.
 But what of the XI the BBC did select?